RotanaAli/RoboticArm/README.md

 [picture 2]

-RIVz download is complete and now you can custumize the Robotic Arm to whatever you like, it's base_joint, shoulder, wrist and more.
+RIVz download is complete and now you can customize the Robotic Arm to whatever you like, it's base_joint, elbow, shoulder, wrist and more.

 -----------------------------------------------------------------